Skip to main content

 Conceptually guided, spontaneous movement generation and invention reached through individual and group experiences will occur in this course.
 The class is appropriate for students with no prior movement experience.

-Development of beginning-level skill of East and West African dances, including history, culture and context, emphasizing the central role that dance plays in African cultures.
+Development of beginning level skill of East and West African dances, including history, culture and context, emphasizing the central role that dance plays in African cultures.

 Development of beginning-level skills in social dance, including vocabulary, technique, history and performance, with emphasis on leading and following in the Cha-Cha, Foxtrot, Waltz, Rumba and Shag.